Spotlight on Clemence Hardelay, Creative Matters Inc.

 If I had to choose one particular project, I would, beyond doubt, talk about Celebrity Edge.
 When we were approached to work on this ship, we had already collaborated with Royal Caribbean Cruise Line (RCCL) on a couple of projects, but the approach for Edge was different.
 The level of detail, luxury finishes and contemporary design of the ship was inspiring and overwhelming at the same time.

 We were asked to work hand in hand with the RCCL team as well as the interior designers in charge of each space.
-With our expertize in design, color and our technical knowledge, we were able to achieve approved samples quickly.
+With our expertise in design, colour and our technical knowledge, we were able to achieve approved samples quickly.
 Our familiarity with working with interior designers resulted in contemporary designs that fit the aesthetic of each space.

-Several aspects are key before starting any project, but I would say that for cruise ships the main questions we always ask are repeat sizes, amount of colors allowed and width of the goods.
+Several aspects are key before starting any project, but I would say that for cruise ships the main questions we always ask are repeat sizes, amount of colours allowed and width of the goods.
 These aspects will define the creative direction we take tailoring our custom artworks to the Colortec or Woven Axminster techniques.
-Another major aspect of our design approach is the color selection.
-We carefully pick colors to enhance the complementary finishes and the look of the spaces we work on.
+Another major aspect of our design approach is the colour selection.
+We carefully pick colours to enhance the complementary finishes and the look of the spaces we work on.